 String of Hearts Plants (Ceropegia woodii) are some of the most unique and delicate houseplants.
-Luckily for all of us plant lovers, String of Hearts are super easy to propagate and success rates are much higher than other plants if you have a strong and healthy mother plant.
-We are going to guide you through the process of String of Hearts propagation, letting you know and the various methods, a step by step guide for each, what tools you will need and any problems you may encounter to promote a healthy and successful propagation.
+Luckily for all of us plant lovers, they are super easy to propagate and success rates are much higher than other plants if you have a strong and healthy mother plant.
+We are going to guide you through the process, letting you know and the various methods, a step by step guide for each, what tools you will need and any problems you may encounter along the way.

 Why propagate a String of Hearts?

-Before we get started you might be wondering why it’s beneficial to propagate a String of Hearts Plant?
+Before we get started you might be wondering why it’s beneficial to propagate your plant?
 Well here are some of the main reasons:

-Propagating your String of Hearts Plant will multiply your plant collection without needing to spend any more money!
+Propagating your plant will multiply your plant collection without needing to spend any more money!
 They also make great gifts for friends and family if you already have enough houseplants.

-If you accidentally overwatered (which is easy to do), over-fertilised or mistreated your String of Hearts Plant and it has started to die, sometimes the best way to save it is by taking the healthy stems and propagating them to create new healthy plants.
+If you accidentally overwatered (which is easy to do), over-fertilised or mistreated your plant and it has started to die, sometimes the best way to save it is by taking the healthy stems and propagating them to create new healthy plants.

 To make your String of Hearts Plant fit its environment.